kogcyc/rails-developer-stack-on-ubuntu-12.10/README.md

 ####6) sqlite3

-The server portion of sqlite3 is a set of libraries that binaries (and gems) can link to and use.
+The server components of sqlite3 are a set of libraries that binaries (and gems) can link to and use.

-Rails installs those sqlite3 libraries and the sqlite3 gem.
+Rails installs those sqlite3 libraries.

+The sqlite3 gem is installed when Bundler installs it as part of a normal new rails application.

     $ irb
         irb(main):001:0> require 'sqlite3'